Superalgos/Superalgos/README.md

 For instance, you may want to check how different variations of a condition in the *take position event* affect the results.
 To tests all variations at the same time, you would:

-1. Replicate a backtesting session backing up the corresponding *process* element (along with its children) and dropping the backup on your workspace, as many times as you require, [attaching it](#detachment-and-attachment-of-elements) to an available trading engine.
+**1.** Replicate a backtesting session backing up the corresponding *process* element (along with its children) and dropping the backup on your workspace, as many times as you require, [attaching it](#detachment-and-attachment-of-elements) to an available trading engine.

-[ILLUSTRATION]

-2. Rename each backtesting session with a significant name that is related to the different variations of the condition you wish to test.
+**2.** Rename each backtesting session with a significant name that is related to the different variations of the condition you wish to test.

-[ILLUSTRATION]

-3. Set up the first variation of the condition and run the corresponding backtesting session.
+**3.** Set up the first variation of the condition and run the corresponding backtesting session.
 Replace the first variation with the second one, and launch the second backtesting session.
 Repeat as many times as desired.

 ### Testing on Non-Linear Date Ranges